martymcflywa/ecu/year_4/CSI3344_distributed_systems/m06_synchronization/lecture_synchronization.md

     - `C_j <- max{C_j, ts(m)}`
   - It then executes the first step and delivers the message to the application

-## Happened before / casual ordering expression
+## Happened before / causal ordering expression

 1. If `a` and `b` are events in the same process
   - And `a` occurs before `b`